That Man: Peter Berlin

 That Man: Peter Berlin is a 2005 documentary about the popular gay icon Peter Berlin directed by Jim Tushinski.
-The documentary had its world premiere at the 2005 Berlin International Film Festival (Panorama Section).
+The documentary had its world premiere at the 2005 Berlin International Film Festival.
+The film received generally positive reviews.

+Synopsis

 In the documentary, Berlin narrates his own life in various candid interviews.
 Many other artists (porn stars, photographers, writers, contemporaries) comment on his legacy in gay culture.
+John Waters says in the documentary that Berlin is "Dinah Shore with a hard-on", while filmmaker Rick Castro opines that he is "the Greta Garbo of porn."